September 4, 2020

 Every day since September 11th, we know that not only are we first responders to emergencies affecting the health and safety of our passengers and other crewmembers, we are also our nation’s last line of defense in aviation security.

-Our third annual AFA Honor Guard will attend services at our nation’s three national memorials to ensure the public remembers the sacrifice of Flight Attendants.
+Our fourth annual AFA Honor Guard will attend services at our nation’s three national memorials to ensure the public remembers the sacrifice of Flight Attendants.
 This Honor Guard is comprised of Flight Attendants who have done work to advance our legislative agenda to Never Forget.

 September 11th Memorial New York